MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-connect-existing-resource.md

 9. [Create event subscription endpoint for SMS](#create-event-subscription-endpoint-for-sms).

-You can now configure the voice workstream settings for the phone number, and also configure outbound and inbound calling to make and/or receive customer calls.
+You can now configure the voice workstream settings for the phone number, and also configure outbound and inbound calling to make and receive customer calls.

 ## Additional information